carlosnatalino/2020-ECOC-RCA/README.md

 # 2020-ECOC-RCA
 This is the repository for the work with title "Root Cause Analysis for Autonomous Optical Networks: A Physical Layer Security Use Case" presented at the ECOC 2020, Brussels.

+The code will be published together with the presentation at ECOC.